foldda/charian/README.md

 [^4]: You can use the test cases provided in this repos as examples of using Charian.

 ## How-to: Transporting primitive data items in an RDA string
+This example shows a bunch of discrete (and potentially related) data items can be bundled together and saved to a file as an RDA-encoded string.
+It shows a client can utilize the unlimited storage being provided to serialize and store anything, without knowing the RDA-encoding details.
 ```c#
     using Charian;